When we say,

 what we often mean is not a dream,

-a scene from the future,
+A scene from the future,

-yet filled with colour,
+yet filled with light,

-emotion,
+colour, emotion,

 and life.